-Founded in 2008 by artistic director Patrick Mueller, Control Group has created over a dozen major works, from stage performances to site-specific, installation, and film projects.
 Through our Artist Services program Control Group has founded two Denver venues – The Packing House Center for the Arts (2008-10) and work|space Denver (2011-15) – where we incubated new works, presented events by dozens of local and touring artists, hosted artists in residence, and provided other services to the local professional community.
-The company currently enjoys an on-going artist residency at Colorado Conservatory of Dance, with whom we co-administer much of our Artist Services programming.
+The company currently enjoys a multi-year artist residency at Colorado Conservatory of Dance, with whom we co-administer much of our Artist Services programming.

 Control Group has received project and commissioning support from The Biennial of the Americas, Denver Theatre District, the Denver Office of Arts & Venues, and BINDERY|space; and its work has been presented by RedLine Gallery, Naropa University, Dance Initiative Carbondale, American Dance Festival’s MFA program, Boulder Fringe Festival, and others.
 Our work is supported by Colorado Creative Industries and the National Endowment for the Arts, Colorado’s Scientific and Cultural Facilities District, Broomfield Community Foundation, the Dugas Family Foundation, the Gilbert Family Trust, and other foundations, trusts, and individual donors.

 Patrick Mueller (Artistic Director) grew up in Colorado and studied dance and performance art at Pomona College (Claremont, CA).
 He spent a year as a Graduate Fellow at Ohio State University, and holds an MFA in Dance from Hollins University and American Dance Festival.